kintsugi-programmer/KintsugiStack/FULLSTACK_WEBDEV/README.md

 ```

 ### I/O heavy operations
+> sync i-o tasks => performance downside

-I/O (Input/Output) heavy operations refer to tasks in a computer program that involve a lot of data transfer between the program and external systems or devices.
-These operations usually require waiting for data to be read from or written to sources like disks, networks, databases, or other external devices, which can be time-consuming compared to in-memory computations.
+- I/O (Input/Output) heavy operations refer to tasks in a computer program that involve a lot of data transfer between the program and external systems or devices.
+- These operations usually require waiting for data to be read from or written to sources like disks, networks, databases, or other external devices, which can be time-consuming compared to in-memory computations.

 - Examples of I/O Heavy Operations:
   - Reading a file
   - Starting a clock
   - HTTP Requests

+> HTTP Requests can be seen from Networks Tab in Dev Console

 > 💡 We’re going to introduce imports/requires next.
 A require statement lets you import code/functions export from another file/module.

 ---